moxz/tvheadend.bundle/README.md

 The ones included now is just there to show how it will look.
 All icons is taken from Faenza and Faince and is owned by their creators.

-Please use this fork https://github.com/realriot/tvheadend-ng.bundle it supports transcoding and works with the latest git of tvheadend.